Guide to Birthstones by Month

 Amethysts are suitable to be set in any form of jewellery.
-The rich sparkling purple, which has often symbolized royalty, is beautiful in earrings, necklaces, rings and bracelets.
+The rich sparkling purple, which has often symbolised royalty, is beautiful in earrings, necklaces, rings and bracelets.

-Diamonds are the preferred gemstone for April birthstone jewellery, although of course they’re expensive.
-If you are looking for a high quality diamond you need to consider the 4cs, clarity, cut, colour and carat, as these determine the value of a diamond.
+Diamonds are the preferred gemstone for April birthstone jewellery.
+If you are looking for a high-quality diamond you need to consider the 4cs, clarity, cut, colour and carat, as these determine the value of a diamond.

 Diamonds are the hardest and purest of gemstones, and were discovered in India around 500 BC.
 Diamonds are thought to strengthen relationships and be the symbol of eternal love which is why we’re asked to use them so often in our collection of Engagement Rings.
 They are also purported to bring the benefits of clarity and abundance.

 As far as April birthstone jewellery is concerned we offer white topaz as an alternative as it has a lovely sparkle and is a less expensive stone.
 The word ‘topaz’ is related to the Sanskrit ‘tapas’, meaning ‘heat’, or ‘fire’ and topaz is the symbol of friendship.

 Topaz is available in many different colours and can be found in Russia, Pakistan, the United States and many other European countries.

 May’s birthstone – Emerald is a symbol of re-birth, and is said to offer foresight, good fortune and youth to its owner.
 Emeralds go back a long way, and are said to have been discovered in Egypt as early as 300 BC.
 Today emeralds are to be found in Columbia, Zambia, Brazil and Afganistan.